ejr4mhs/node/README.md

 ### Schedule
 - [Week 1](./week-1): **What is Data Science?**
     - [Welcome Survey](https://forms.gle/rNWabuQsRDWTXhxB8)
-    - Walk through the data science process with a Titanic dataset
+    - Walk through the data science process with a Crime dataset
     - *Lab*: Setup tools for the semester
 <!--
 - [Week 2](./week-2): **Panda, Panda, Panda**